What is a Sand Mandala?

 The sand used in the mandala is made of crushed limestone dyed with pigments.
 In Tibet natural pigments were used in this process but the pigments used now are purchased from India.
 The monks themselves collected the stones and crushed them to form sand, which is then sifted with the use of screens in order to obtain three grades: fine, medium and coarse.
 The monks carefully wash and dry the sand before colouring it.

 It is essential for the monks to remain constantly mindful and attentive throughout the whole process of construction.
 As they work, they try to arouse feelings of love, compassion and altruism and as they create the different parts of the mandala they contemplate their symbolism.
-Their wish is to give happiness to those who see it, the kind of happiness which creates positive energy.
+Their wish is to give happiness to those who see it: the kind of happiness which creates positive energy.

 Dissolving of the Mandala

-A core teaching of Buddhism is that all produced things, namely whatever comes into existence through causes and conditions, are impermanent.
+A core teaching of Buddhism is that all things that are produced, namely whatever comes into existence through causes and conditions, are impermanent.
 The dissolution of the beautiful and fragile mandala, which is the result of many hours of careful work, is meant to awaken in the mind the understanding of impermanence and non-attachment.
 After the mandala has been completed and its purpose fulfilled, the monks send back to their abodes the deities who had been invited to enter it.
 The monks run their vajras through the mandala and ‘destroy’ it.
 Many westerners find the destruction of the mandala almost shocking, a direct contradiction to the western ideal of having a material result at the end of a process.

 The rituals accompanying the dissolution of the mandala include a washing ceremony to cleanse the living beings and their environment.
-Traditionally, the sand used for creating the mandala is poured into a river or the sea and offered to the nagas ( water spirits): non-human beings who inhabit water and who are said to possess fabulous wealth.
+Traditionally, the sand used for creating the mandala is poured into a river or the sea and offered to the nagas ( water spirits), non-human beings who inhabit water and who are said to possess fabulous wealth.
 Polluting earth or water angers these creatures, who may then cause skin diseases and other illnesses, whereas this kind of pure offering pleases them.
 The offering is made with the prayer that the place where the mandala was created and it’s surroundings, as well as all beings who live there may enjoy peace, prosperity and good health.

 See more photos of the Medicine Mandala created by our monks Geshe Jamyang Sherab and Karma Gyasey, Whakatane 2014, in Our Gallery.